isabella232/consumerview_integration_guide/README.md

 Data Studio will sometimes remove leading zeros for standardization.
 It is important to avoid this on the zip code/postal code column, as the API relies on a full zip code to make a match.
 To maintain leading zeros, go to Data Explorer and right click on the file.
 In the drop down menu, select "Preview and configure".
 Right click on the zip code/postal code column and select "Edit."
 In the pop up window, turn off all standardization options for that column by toggling each switch into the "Off" position.

+2. No More Clicks

+When you get this message in your table, that means you need to call EDQ to recieve a new token to buy more clicks.
+Either you have ran out or the table has more records than your remaining clicks.

 ## FAQs

 1. What columns to tag?